-Tussah (also Tussar) sillk is a medium to heavy weight silk with a rough uneven surface with distinct crosswise ribs.
-It is said to made from wild silkworms and is usually coarser than cultivated silk.
-Tussah silk is available only in limited colours.
-This fabric sews easily, but may unravel at cut edges.
-Colours available are limited
+Tussah (also Tussar) silk is a medium to heavyweight loosely woven silk with a rough uneven surface with distinct crosswise ribs.
+It is said to be made from wild silkworms and is usually coarser than cultivated silk.
+Tussah silk is available only in limited colors.
+This fabric sews easily but may unravel at cut edges.
+Colors available are limited .

 Tussar silk can be handwashed , but it does shrink ; drip dry.

 - Surah is a soft lightweight silk originally made in Surat.
-This is a very supple fabric with a dull lustre
+This is a very supple fabric with a dull luster

 - Garad Silk – This is a very fine silk with red border and small paisley motifs

 - Kashemere silk – Soft silk fabric with a twill weave